The Early Years Foundation Stage at Treverbyn Academy

 Home School Links

-A member of the Reception class team will always greet the children at the door between 8:40-8:50 so that parents can pass on any important information relevant that day.
+A member of the Reception class team will always greet the children at the door so that parents can pass on any important information relevant that day.
 More in-depth conversations are encouraged but are more productive when arranged through the office for a mutually convenient time outside of the school day.

 Throughout the year we compile a Learning Journey for each child, which contains observations and comments about each child’s progress.
 We use a secure online tool called Tapestry to do this and each child’s Learning Journey is available for parents to view and contribute to.